SAP-samples/cloud-sdk-team-calendar/exercises/04-deploy-to-cf.md

 > Authentication: NoAuthentication
 >```

-This is what the configured destinations should look like in the SAP Cloud Platform cockpit:
+This is what the configured destinations should look like in the SAP BTP cockpit:
 ![SCP Destinations](images/scp-destinations.png)

-## Find your application running on SAP Cloud Platform
+## Find your application running on SAP BTP
-In the SAP Cloud Platform cockpit, go to the *Spaces* tab on the left and select the space that you logged in to on the command line before.
+In the SAP BTP cockpit, go to the *Spaces* tab on the left and select the space that you logged in to on the command line before.
 Select your application *timesheet-codejam-\<participantId>* and click on the application route to see the application running.

 ![SCP Application](images/scp-application.png)

-**Congratulations**, you deployed an extension to SAP S/4HANA to the SAP Cloud Platform!
+**Congratulations**, you deployed an extension to SAP S/4HANA to the SAP BTP!

 ## Next step: [Generate your own OData client](05-generate-odata-client.md)